Pad\'e Approximation and Partition Function Zeros: Results

 \section{Results}

-To investigate the effect of the Padé parameters $m$ and $n$ on each of the methods introduced, we first consider the two-dimensional Ising model with lattice size of $L=24$.
-For this model, the exact density of states is known for arbitrary system sizes~\cite{exactising}.
-This allows a direct determination of the Fisher zeros and provides a benchmark for assessing the accuracy of the Padé approximation.
-Once validated for this case, the Padé based approach is subsequently applied to estimate the critical temperature of both the Ising and XY models, and the results are compared with those obtained from the original formulations.
+To investigate the effects of the Padé approximation on each of the methods introduced, we first consider the two-dimensional Ising model with lattice size $L=24$, for which the exact density of states is known~\cite{exactising}.
+This provides a benchmark for directly evaluating the accuracy of the reconstructed Fisher zeros.
+Once validated, the Padé-based approach is applied to both the Ising and XY models to estimate the critical temperature and compared it with the original formulations.
 In addition, a runtime analysis is performed to quantify the computational gains associated with the reduction in the number of zeros.

 For the XY model, the density of states was obtained using a Wang–Landau simulation.
 Details can be found in \cite{rochabkt}, and the raw data are available in \cite{dataxy}.